admiraltyio/admiralty/README.md

 kubectl --context "$CLUSTER1" get pods -o wide # (-o yaml for details) kubectl --context "$CLUSTER2" get pods -o wide # (-o yaml for details)
 ```

+Note: While launching and executing the pod requires only access to the source cluster (i.e. cluster1),
+the above check requires access to both the source and target clusters.
+If you do not have direct access to the target cluster,
+ask for help from someone who does.

 ### Advanced Scheduling